matomo-org/developer-documentation/docs/4.x/apis.md

   * If an API is a component (like an API, Task, Setting, ...) then we provide a command to generate such a component if possible.
   * We consider writing a blog post about it to mention this new API.

-#### Changes that break API

-There are many ways we might break the PHP API.
-For example:

-* Renaming a class or changing an inherited interface or requiring new methods to be defined
-* Changing the method signature in any way
-  * Renaming a parameter name
-  * Adding or removing a required parameter
-  * Making a parameter a reference or removing a reference
-  * Specifying a return value or parameter type or changing the type
-  * Defining or changing a default value

 ## HTTP API

 This section applies to the HTTP API's that are defined in an `API.php` file within a plugin.